 Extended Day Learning and Activities - Richman students have many options outside of the normal school day.
 Extra interventions are offered after school for select students.
 Our Morning Reader's Club, at 7:30, invites all students to start their day with a good book in our library.
 In addition, Richman has many afterschool opportunities, such as our After School Program, the Boys and Girls Club, and the YMCA Center at Richman Park, which all offer homework assistance and activities which build teamwork and self-confidence.
 Call our office to learn more about these and other extended day opportunities for your children.

 Project Discover -Many students are ready and motivated for a challenge,

 seeking to go above and beyond in their learning.
 Our Project Discover classes offer these gifted learners an opportunity to spread their wings through enriching events and off-campus trips that lead to student-created projects, presentations, and in-depth learning.
 Through these experiences, each child can discover and develop his/her own unique talents and interests.

-The Lunch Time Sports Program continues for its 11th consecutive year.
-Noon sports is directed by Physical Education teacher Charlie Weaver, however students run the team selection process, team leadership and game officiating.
+The Lunch Time Sports Program continues for its 12th consecutive year.
+Noon sports is directed by Physical Education teacher Mike Shaffer and the PE aides, however students run the team selection process, team leadership, and game officiating.
 During lunch recess, students compete with one another in organized sports for fun and "league" rewards.
 The program allows students to stay active while developing sportsmanship and leadership skills.

 Check out our links in the left column for school programs and happenings.